MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtagiconindex-canonical-property.md

 **Applies to**: Outlook

-Contains a number that indicates which icon to use when you display a group of e-mail objects.
+Contains a number that indicates which icon to use when you display a group of email objects.

 |||
 |:-----|:-----|